 European shares shrug off May’s planned exit to focus on US-China hopes

-Investors breathed a sigh of relief after US president Donald Trump indicated that the protracted trade war with China could end soon, saying on Thursday that Huawei Technologies could be included in the trade deal
+Investors breathed a sigh of relief after US president Donald Trump indicated that the protracted trade war with China could end soon.
+Photograph: Getty Images

 European shares advanced – with the Iseq in Dublin standing out as a rare weak spot – as investors looked beyond UK prime minister Theresa May’s plans to quit to focus on fresh hopes surrounding a US-China trade deal.